 with me.
 I don't know whether the host was penalized for

-fiddling with his pricing.
+fiddling with his "bait and switch" pricing.

 You'll find taxi drivers who will leave the meter running